paladin-t/my_basic/output/README.md

 **my_basic.exe**

-Compiled with "Visual C++ 2015", as x86 executable.
+Compiled with Visual C++ 2015, as x86 executable.

 **my_basic_mac**

-Compiled with "Xcode 9", as x86-64 executable.
+Compiled with Xcode 10, as x86-64 executable.